lolepls/JPA-Gamified-Marketing-Application/README.md

 # JPA-Gamified-Marketing-Application
-JPA project of the course Data Bases II from professor Piero Fraternali of Politecnico di Milano (AY 2020/2021)
+A web application to manage an online questionnaire that interact with a database.
+This JPA project was an optional assignment of the course Data Bases II of professor Piero Fraternali from Politecnico di Milano (AY 2020/2021)